Ibadism: Background

-The Ibadis began as a moderate branch of the Kharijites, an Islamic sect that split from the Muhakkima and al-Haruriyya.
-These groups initially supported Ali during the First Fitna but turned away after rejecting arbitration at the Battle of Siffin in AD 657.
-From the Ibadis' perspective, the Muhakkimah were the only faction striving to restore the just Islamic Imamate, as it existed during the time of Abu Bakr, 'Umar, the first six years of 'Uthman's rule, and the early years of 'Ali before he accepted arbitration.
+The Ibadis originated as a moderate branch of the Kharijites, an Islamic sect that originally split from the early dissenters known as the Muhakkima.
+These groups initially supported Ali during the First Fitna but withdrew their allegiance after rejecting the arbitration at the Battle of Siffin in 657 AD.
+From the Ibadi perspective, this original movement represented the only faction striving to restore the just Islamic Imamate as it existed during the time of Abu Bakr, Umar, the first six years of Uthman's rule, and the early years of Ali's reign before the arbitration.

-The Muhakkimah's military efforts ended with their massacre by 'Ali b.
-Abi Talib and his forces at the Battle of al-Nahr (37 H/AD 658), followed by another massacre at al-Nakhilah by the joint forces of Mu'awiyah and Hasan ibn Ali.
-After these events, the Umayyad rule became firmly established and focused on suppressing all forms of opposition.
-As a result, sympathizers of the Muhakkimah—referred to as 'al-Muslimun' or 'Jama'at al-Muslimin' in early Ibadhi literature—were forced to hide their faith and conduct their activities in secret.
+The military efforts of the early seceders ended with their defeat by Ali ibn Abi Talib at the Battle of al-Nahrawan in 658 AD.
+This was followed by another massacre at al-Nakhilah at the hands of the joint forces of Mu'awiyah and Hasan ibn Ali.
+After these events, Umayyad rule became firmly established and focused on suppressing all opposition.
+Consequently, sympathizers of the movement were forced to hide their faith and conduct their activities in secret.
+Early Ibadi literature often refers to this underground community as al-Muslimun or Jama'at al-Muslimin.

-Among the survivors of the Battle of al-Nahrawan were 'Urwah b.
-'Udayyah and his brother Abu Bilal Mirdas.
+Among the survivors of the Battle of Nahrawan were 'Urwah ibn Udayyah and his brother Abu Bilal Mirdas.
 They continued their religious activities in Basrah, where they were known for their devotion and became leading members of the 'Jama'at al-Muslimin'.
-Abu Bilal was particularly influential in Basrah and was one of three men who openly commented on the first sermon of Ziyad b.
-Abih when Ziyad was appointed governor of Basrah, Khurasan, and Sijistan by Mu'awiyah.
+Abu Bilal was particularly influential in Basrah and was one of three men who openly commented on the first sermon of Ziyad ibn Abihi when Ziyad was appointed governor of Basrah, Khurasan, and Sijistan by Mu'awiyah.